Data and Other Downloads

 Portable Sampling Stations

 Also, we deployed ambient air sample collection tripods around the Uinta Basin during 2019 and 2020.
 The tripods collected samples that we analyzed for a suite of hydrocarbons, alcohols, and carbonyls.
-Information about how these data were collected and analyzed is available in Section 5 of our 2019 Annual Report.
-Download a dataset of all finalized data.
+Information about how these data were collected and analyzed is available in a recent paper.
+Download the final dataset.